MicroPhase/antsdr_uhd/README.md

 # ANTSDR UHD
 This repo contains both the uhd host driver and firmware for microphase antsdr devices.
+The related host driver, FPGA rtl code, and Linux kernel in this GitHub repository are sourced from [Ettus Research](https://github.com/EttusResearch).
+MicroPhase has modified the code to adapt it to AntSDR devices.

+## How can I obtain an AntSDR device
+Chinese users can get AntSDR devices on [Taobao](https://detail.tmall.com/item.htm?id=691247858909&spm=a1z10.1-b-s.w4004-24631307567.16.6da2364eKszAoW&skuId=4909539824797).
+Overseas users can obtain it on [CrowdSupply](https://www.crowdsupply.com/microphase-technology/antsdr-e200), and this is currently the only official channel.

 ## Directories

 ### firmware/
 The source code is the firmware that runs on the e200 device and communicates between the fpga and the UHD.
-The directory contains fpga source code, firmware uboot and linux kernel source code.
-The root file system is made by petalinux.
-And you must use this file system to support the firmware to work.
+The directory contains fpga source code, firmware uboot and linux kernel source code and buildroot filesystem.

 ### host/
-The source code is the UHD driver developed by Ettus, and we have added the driver interface of E200 based on its source code.
+The source code is the UHD driver developed by [Ettus](https://github.com/EttusResearch), and we have added the driver interface of E200 based on its source code.

 ## Quick start guide
 ### ANTSDR-E310v2/ANTSDR-E200 for linux user
 - Step 1

-    Download the pre-built image from the [release](https://github.com/MicroPhase/antsdr_uhd/releases/tag/v1.0).
+  Download the latest firmware v1.0/build_sdimg.zip file from our [github release](https://github.com/MicroPhase/antsdr_uhd/releases/tag/v1.0).

 - Step 2

-    Burn the pre-built image into a SD card.
-    Format sd card as fat32 partition,and copy all files in the build_sdimg directory to the sd card partition.
+  Unzip this zip file, and copy all this files(bitstream, devicetree, linux kernel, boot.bin and so on) into a fat32 SD card, and insert this SD card into the slot.

 - Step 3

-    Insert the SD card into the ANTSDR-E200/E310v2's SD card slot, and power on the device.
-    The Led will flash when the system is running.
-    By default the ANTSDR has a static IP address 192.168.1.10, you can ping this address to check the network status.
+  Follow this [link](https://github.com/MicroPhase/antsdr_uhd/blob/master/host/README.md) to build the host driver.

 - Step 4

-    Follow This [link](./host/README.md) to build and install the host uhd driver for ANTSDR-E200/E310V2.

-### ANTSDR-E310v2/ANTSDR-E200 for windows user

-- Step 1

-    Download the pre-built image from the [release](https://github.com/MicroPhase/antsdr_uhd/releases/tag/v0.1).

-- Step 2

-    Burn the pre-built image into a SD card.
-    You can use win32disk manger or other tools to burn the sd card.
-- Step 3

-    Insert the SD card into the ANTSDR-E200/E310v2's SD card slot, and power on the device.
-    The Led will flash when the system is running.
-    By default the ANTSDR has a static IP address 192.168.1.10, you can ping this address to check the nnetwork status.
+  Power on the device, The led will flash when the system is running.
+By default the AntSDR has a static IP address 192.168.1.10, you can ping this address to check the network status if your computer and device are in the same network segment.
+Or you can use uhd_find_devices to find the device.

-- Step 4

-    Download the windows uhd driver **uhd_3.15.0.0-0-0e6d9cd3_Win64.exe** from the [release](https://github.com/MicroPhase/antsdr_uhd/releases/tag/v0.1).
-    Install the .exe on your computer.

 ## NOTE
 The ethernet of ANTSDR-E200 or ANTSDR-E310V2 can only works at 1000M speed, make sure the connection speed of your computer to the device is 1000M.